andrewtwelch/BlackJackJS/README.md

 ### To-do

-1. Natural BlackJack
-2. Cookies for win/lose/draw and money
+1. Cookies for win/lose/draw and money
-3. Maybe make it look better or something I dunno
+2. Maybe make it look better or something I dunno